THOMASELOVE/431-data/README.md

 # 431-data

-Data and R code repository for 431 in Fall 2020
+Data and R code repository for 431.
+This will be updated in time for the new session of 431 in August.

 To obtain all of the data and code in this repository in a single zip file, click on the green button marked Code and click on Download ZIP.